Burning Rangers: Design

-During the early stages of development, some members of Sonic Team visited Hong Kong shortly before the transfer of British sovereignty, in hopes of finding inspiration for the game's stages.
-Some staff also travelled to Universal Studios in California to experience the Backdraft attraction to learn how to generate a similar sensation in the game.
-The team also visited a special firefighting event in Tokyo where they witnessed robots putting out fires, and were surprised to see how it compared to their image of the game's futuristic setting.
+During the early stages of development, some members of Sonic Team visited Hong Kong shortly before the transfer of British sovereignty, in hopes of finding inspiration for the stages.
+Some staff also travelled to Universal Studios in California to experience the Backdraft attraction to learn how to generate a similar sensation.
+The team also visited a special firefighting event in Tokyo where they witnessed robots putting out fires, and were surprised to see how it compared to their image of the futuristic setting.
 Naka recalled that the robot had special infrared sensors and a camera which could see through fires, and was impressed by their techniques.
 According to Naka, the team did not ask for advice from professional firefighters during development, partly due to the concern that their game would not be well received, as Naka thought they would have said that real firefighting "wasn't that simple".
 At the Tokyo Games Show, a real firefighter, however, did comment that the character's costumes were too thin.
 Naka reflected that if they had made any of game elements highly realistic, the contrast between those elements and the clearly fictional elements would have been exaggerated.

-The game uses the same engine as Nights into Dreams.
+Burning Rangers uses the same engine as Nights into Dreams.
 When Sonic Team developed Nights into Dreams, they were new to programming for the Sega Saturn, and when the engine was re-used for Burning Rangers they were able to make it faster and more capable.
 To design the stages and environments, Miyoshi outlined the corridors first, then placed fires in them before adding light effects to simulate the appearance of fire.
-Miyoshi thought that the team had over-reached in designing the game's detailed stages, saying: "everyone in the team wanted to put so much into the game that we only completed about half of what we wanted to do."
-Naka said that although they designed only four stages, they ensured that the player's experience would increase progressively throughout the game because each stage was very large.
+Miyoshi thought that the team had over-reached in designing the detailed stages, saying, "Everyone in the team wanted to put so much into the game that we only completed about half of what we wanted to do."
+Naka said that although they designed only four stages, they ensured that the player's experience would increase progressively because each stage was large.
 The developers initially used motion capture technology to capture data for poses and animation, but Naka soon discovered that it was impossible to get the results the team wanted, as it was unfeasible for people to perform the special motions they needed.
 The developers resorted to creating the animation by hand, and only used the motion capture data for the player characters' walking animations.